carboneio/carbone-sdk-go/API-REFERENCE.md

 # Carbone Render Go SDK

-The Carbone Go SDK provides a simple interface to communicate with Carbone Render easily.
+The Carbone Go SDK provides a simple interface to communicate with Carbone Cloud API easily.

 ## Install the GO SDK